vlad-nitu/NewsCop/README.md

 ## Usage

 [Include a section on how to use the application, possibly with images or screen captures]

+## Development process

+The team opperated by following Agile methodologies, such as running weekly sprints and conducting sprint retrospectives to discuss about how each team member is progressing in solving the issues he / she was assigned to.
+Moreover, two additional weekly meetings occured: one with our TA, and the other one with the cient.
+The entire progress was recorded and sustained using TUDelft Self-Managed GitLab service, allowing the team to coordinate, stay on track and organise better.
+Moreover, it served as an effective means for the supervisors to track the project’s progress.

 ## Running Tests